TIFScrapingOrg/DataScraping/README.md

 We invite developers, researchers, and civic activists to utilize this repository to explore the intricacies of TIF data in Chicago, contribute to the project’s growth, and help foster a more transparent and accountable system.
 Together, we can build a foundation for better urban policy and community involvement.

 ## Future Work
+With the goal to extract further data, we intend to extract contracting and TIF project data, both of which will be kept in a readily accessible database.
+That might not be viable due to a lack of funds and time, but we are passionate about the project and are willing to work to make it happen!

+We also intend to explore the meaning of transfers in and out in more detail.
+Possibly breaking the observed pattern with the help of the updated historical data.
+We also intend to analyze census data from 1997 onwards using historical data.

 ## TIF Resources
 > This section was taken from the [Phil Yates README](https://github.com/philipayates/chicago2022TIF) of his TIF realted project.
 All Credits to this section goes to him